Memorable Manitobans: John Gunn (1825-1898)

-Born at the Red River Settlement on 8 August 1826, son of Donald Gunn, he was educated by his father.
+Born at the Red River Settlement on 8 August 1825, son of Donald Gunn and Margaret Swain (?-?), he was educated by his father.
 He later worked as a teacher at St. John’s Day School from 1845 to 1847.

 1881 Canada census, FamilySearch.